initialcommit-com/git-sim/docs/mcp.md

 ## Validating the simulations

-`scripts/validate_commands.py` builds fixture repositories with git-dummy, constructs every subcommand scene in-process (60 cases covering each command and flag), and checks what was drawn — which commits, where the HEAD, branch and tag labels landed, the arrows between commits, and the files in each zone column — against ground truth computed from the repository with GitPython.
+`scripts/validate_commands.py` builds fixture repositories with git-dummy, constructs every subcommand scene in-process (122 cases covering each command and flag, including the refusal paths), and checks what was drawn — which commits, where the HEAD, branch and tag labels landed, the arrows between commits, and the files in each zone column — against ground truth computed from the repository with GitPython.
 It prints a PASS/FAIL table and writes one image per case for spot checks: